sUhAs1011/C3I/README.md

 # 👨‍💻 Internship Project

 This project was developed during my **Summer 2025 Internship** at the **Centre of Cognitive Computing and Computational Intelligence (C3I)**, where I explored semantic AI techniques for intelligent career recommendation systems.

----

-# ⭐ Acknowledgements

-I would like to thank the **Centre of Cognitive Computing and Computational Intelligence (C3I)** for providing the opportunity, mentorship, and resources to carry out this research and development project.

-If you found this project interesting, consider giving the repository a ⭐ on GitHub!